brucejaya/payment-splitter/README.md

 # Hypersurface Protocol

-**Welcome to Hypersurface: a digital equity infrastructure for the internet age.**
+**Welcome to Hypersurface.**

-Hypersurface reconfigures many of the control structures that businesses operate on using non-legal, code-based mechanisms.
-The protocol enables lightweight, accessible and open digital equity on the blockchain.
-The aim of which is to provide a complete suite of tools, allowing issuers and holders to engage with tokenised equity assets easily, effectively, and securely.
+A digital equity infrastructure and tokenisation platform for startups.
+The Hypersurface protocol enables issuers to create and manage sophisticated, robust and composable digital equity on the blockchain.

 ## Protocol Architecture